COOL-cohort/COOL/README.md

 #### Load dataset

 Before query processing, we need to load the dataset into COOL native format.
-The sample code to load csv dataset with data loader can be found under [cool-examples/load-csv](cool-examples/load-csv/src/main/java/com/nus/cool/example/Main.java).
+The sample code to load csv dataset with data loader can be found in [CsvLoader.java](cool-core/src/main/java/com/nus/cool/functionality/CsvLoader.java).

 ```
-$ java -jar cool-examples/load-csv/target/load-csv-0.1-SNAPSHOT.jar path/to/your/source/directory path/to/your/.yaml path/to/your/dimensionfile path/to/your/datafile path/to/output/datasource/directory
+$ java -cp ./cool-core/target/cool-core-0.1-SNAPSHOT.jar com.nus.cool.functionality.CsvLoader path/to/your/source/directory path/to/your/.yaml path/to/your/dimensionfile path/to/your/datafile path/to/output/datasource/directory
 ```

 The five arguments in the command have the following meaning: